Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/yubihsm-auth-overview.md

 # YubiHSM Auth overview

-YubiHSM Auth is a YubiKey CCID application that stores the long-lived credentials used to establish secure sessions to a YubiHSM 2.
+YubiHSM Auth is a YubiKey CCID application that stores the long-lived credentials used to establish secure sessions with a YubiHSM 2.
 The secure session protocol is based on Secure Channel Protocol 3 (SCP03).
 YubiHSM Auth is supported by YubiKey firmware version 5.4.3.

 YubiHSM Auth uses hardware to protect these long-lived credentials.
 This provides better security than the YubiHSM 2's authentication solution, which uses the Password-Based Key Derivation Function 2 (PBKDF2) algorithm and requires the user to manually enter a password (which could be stolen or guessed by an attacker).